-1 Project Name LaSalle Parish
+1 Project Name Jeanerette

 Target Area CDBG-State of Louisiana

-Goals Supported PF-New Infrastructure PF-New Service Connections
+Goals Supported PF-Existing Infrastructure and Service Connections

 Needs Addressed Public Facilities Infrastructure Projects

 Funding :

-Description These funds will be used to expand the parish's existing sewer collection system to approximately thirty (30) households in the Yearby Hills subdivision.
+Description These funds will be used to install a pump at the Main Pump Station, extend a water supply line to the site, and rehabilitate Pump Station Numbers 6 and 10.

 Target Date

 Estimate the number and type of families that will benefit from the proposed activities

 Location Description

 Planned Activities

-2 Project Name Westlake
+2 Project Name Evergreen

 Target Area CDBG-State of Louisiana

-Goals Supported PF-New Infrastructure PF-New Service Connections
+Goals Supported PF-Existing Infrastructure and Service Connections

 Needs Addressed Public Facilities Infrastructure Projects

-Funding :
+Funding

-Description These funds will be used to extend the city's existing sewer collection system to approximately fifty-six (56) households in the northern part of the city.
+Description These funds will be used to rehabilitate eight (8) residential streets within two target areas in the town.

 Target Date

 Estimate the number and type of families that will benefit from the proposed activities

 Location Description

 Planned Activities

-3 Project Name Greenwood
+3 Project Name Many

 Target Area CDBG-State of Louisiana

 Goals Supported PF-Existing Infrastructure and Service Connections

 Needs Addressed Public Facilities Infrastructure Projects

-Funding
+Funding :

-Description These funds will be used to rehabilitate the town's sewer collection system by replacing all mechanical components of lift station F as well as rehabilitating the existing concrete wet wall.
+Description These funds will be used to rehabilitate the existing sludge drying bed system at the townÿ¿s wastewater treatment plant.

 Target Date

 Estimate the number and type of families that will benefit from the proposed activities

 Location Description

 Planned Activities

-4 Project Name Ouachita Parish
+4 Project Name West Monroe

 Target Area CDBG-State of Louisiana

-Goals Supported PF-Existing Infrastructure and Service Connections Needs Addressed Public Facilities Infrastructure Projects Funding : Description These funds will be used to improve the parish's water distribution system by installing new water mains throughout the Violet/Iris Street target area, with valves, taps, connections, fire hydrants, and associated items.
-Target Date Estimate the number and type of families that will benefit from the proposed activities Location Description Planned Activities 5 Project Name Wisner Target Area CDBG-State of Louisiana Goals Supported PF-Existing Infrastructure and Service Connections Needs Addressed Public Facilities Infrastructure Projects Funding : Description These funds will be used to improve the town's wastewater collection system by renovating and rehabilitating four (4) sewer lift stations, installing one (1) packaged lift station, and installing security fencing around one (1) existing lift station.
-Target Date Estimate the number and type of families that will benefit from the proposed activities
+Goals Supported PF-Existing Infrastructure and Service Connections

+Needs Addressed Public Facilities Infrastructure Projects

+Funding :

+Description These funds will be used to improve the citys wastewater collection system by replacing nearly a mile of sewer main, rehabilitating manholes, and waterproofing manhole covers.

+Target Date

+Estimate the number and type of families that will benefit from the proposed activities

 Location Description

 Planned Activities

-6 Project Name Roseland
+5 Project Name Hosston

 Target Area CDBG-State of Louisiana

 Goals Supported PF-Existing Infrastructure and Service Connections

 Needs Addressed Public Facilities Infrastructure Projects

 Funding :

-Description These funds will be used to rehabilitate the town's elevated water tank by painting and repairing various deficiencies associated with the tank.
+Description These funds will be used to replace more than three miles of undersized water mains with new 6 inch mains, as well as install fire hydrants and gate valves to facilitate flushing and maintenance.

 Target Date

 Estimate the number and type of families that will benefit from the proposed activities

 Location Description

 Planned Activities

-7 Project Name Breaux Bridge
+6 Project Name Ferriday

 Target Area CDBG-State of Louisiana

 Goals Supported PF-Existing Infrastructure and Service Connections

 Needs Addressed Public Facilities Infrastructure Projects

 Funding

-Description These funds will be used to improve the city's wastewater collection system by upsizing an existing 10" sewer line to a larger size and rehabilitating the existing gravity sewer collection system.
+Description These funds will be used to rehabilitate the Concordia Avenue and Fudickar Street sewer pump stations.

 Target Date

 Estimate the number and type of families that will benefit from the proposed activities

 Location Description

 Planned Activities

-8 Project Name Winnsboro
+7 Project Name Mooringsport

 Target Area CDBG-State of Louisiana

 Goals Supported PF-Existing Infrastructure and Service Connections

 Needs Addressed Public Facilities Infrastructure Projects

 Funding :

-Description These funds will be used to rehabilitate three (3) lift stations within the city's existing sewer collection system.
+Description These funds will be used to make improvements to the towns wastewater treatment facility, specifically regarding the rehabilitation of the oxidation pond treatment system and its components.

-Target Date ,
+Target Date

-Estimate the number and type of families that will benefit from the proposed activities
+Estimate the number and type of families that will benefit from the

+proposed activities

 Location Description

 Planned Activities

-9 Project Name Chatham
+8 Project Name Boyce

 Target Area CDBG-State of Louisiana

 Goals Supported PF-Existing Infrastructure and Service Connections

 Needs Addressed Public Facilities Infrastructure Projects

+Funding :

+Description These funds will be used to improve the towns wastewater collection system by rehabilitating two sewer force mains within the system.

+Target Date

+Estimate the number and type of families that will benefit from the proposed activities

+Location Description

+Planned Activities

+9 Project Name Scott

+Target Area CDBG-State of Louisiana

+Goals Supported PF-New Infrastructure

+Needs Addressed Public Facilities Infrastructure Projects

+Funding :